Schnooty/api/rust/README.md

 # Rust API for openapi_client

-This is the Open Monitors API.
-All operations that a user or an agent would want to complete, including signing up, are listed here.
+This is the Schnooty API.
+It is used by both our agent and web application to manage your monitors, agents, alerts, account settings and everything else

 ## Overview